The Chicago Manual of Style. The Associated Press Stylebook.

 can lead one up the garden path because those emulated are not always pure of speech.
 A venerable newscaster persists in mispronouncing February (without the first r sound) and has misled a whole generation.
 Another Pied Piper of TV is given to saying "one of those who is"—joining many others who are deceived by the one and forget that the plural who is the subject of the verb (see one).
 The classic copycat phrase, at this point in time, grew out of the Watergate hearings and now is so firmly entrenched that we may never again get people to say at this time, at present, or simply now (see presently).

 Escalate, Accelerate, Intensify

 Escalate means to increase by successive stages.
-A confrontation can escalate from border skirmishes to raids to invasion to aU-out war; pensions can escalate with annual cost-of-living increases.
-Do not use escalate when you mean simply accelerate or intenSify.
+A confrontation can escalate from border skirmishes to raids to invasion to all-out war; pensions can escalate with annual cost-of-living increases.
+Do not use escalate when you mean simply accelerate or intensify.
 His political problems are escalating is poor usage.

 Could, May, Might

 Both may and might deal with possibility.
 For many, might carries an implication of greater uncertainty on the part of the writer, Again, the construction provides little enlightenment unless it offers further analysis.
 Country A may invade Country B ifPresident X gets the support of Country C. Country A might invade Country B ifPresident X can persuade the legislature to back him.

 Writers of constitutions (general use) and compilers of style guides are kindred souls.